Am I Covered by the Law?

 - University or college residences

-- Facilities that provide therapeutic or rehabilitative services
+- Facilities that provide therapeutic or rehab services

-- Short-term rentals licensed under the Tourism Industry Act where the person stays for less than one month
+- Short-term rentals where the person stays for less than one month

-The Rental of Residential Property Act and the Rental of Residential Property Act Regulations applies to people that have a landlord-tenant relationship.
+The Act and the Regulations apply to people that have a landlord-tenant relationship.
 It does not normally apply to the relationship between roommates.
-You may not be protected by the Act and Regulations if you have a disagreement with your roommate.
+You may not be protected by the law if you have a disagreement with your roommate.

 Lessors, Landlords and Property Managers